 Free one-on-one technical assistance 24 hours a day, 7 days a week!
 Get help with campus IT accounts and networks such as UA NetID and UAWiFi, assistance with your personally owned technology, and even basic software assistance.

-University faculty and staff are now enjoying the flexibility and reliability of a new email and calendaring system operating from servers located on campus and operated by the University.
-UAConnect is the new faculty/staff email and calendaring service that offers a 10GB email account, a web-based way to view email, and easy access with smart phones.
-Learn more about UAConnect, visit uits.arizona.edu/uaconnect
+University faculty and staff enjoy the flexibility and reliability of a email and calendaring system operating from MS Exchange servers located on campus and operated by the University.
+UAConnect is the faculty/staff email and calendaring service that offers a 12GB email account, a web-based way to view email, and easy access with smart phones.
+To learn more about UAConnect, visit uits.arizona.edu/uaconnect